Sam Phran district: Economy

 The district is the site of two Wai Wai noodle factories, one each in Om Yai and Rai Khing.
+Foodstar, which makes the fruit juice brand DeeDo, is based in the district's Talat Chinda subdistrict.

 The Tha Kham Sub-district (usually written Takham), is the centre of the Roman Catholic Christian religion in Thailand.
 Michael Michai Kitbunchu, Cardinal of Thailand, was born in Sam Phran and many Catholic religious institutes have their convents, monasteries, and headquarters in the area as well as Thailand's major seminary.
 The largest and most important installation in the Catholic enclave of Tha Kham is the campus shared by Joseph Upatham School, one of the largest combined kindergarten, primary, and secondary schools in the country.
 It is one of the 43 schools and colleges governed by the Education Department of Bangkok Archdiocese (EDBA).
 The Ban Phu Waan Pastoral Training Centre, a leading Catholic conference and convention centre is also here.
 There are several other large private schools in Tak Kham including St. Peter's school (mixed gender, grades K–9) also governed by the EDBA in the parish of St. Peter, and Marie Upatham, an independent Catholic school for girls in the Tha Kham village of Mor Sii.

 Sam Phran is the site of the National Police Academy and numerous other colleges including St. Joseph Intertechnology College, a Catholic vocational school and teacher training centre also governed by the EDBA.